 - MCHIP organized an auxiliary event at CORE Group’s Fall Meeting and sponsored seven MCP grantees to present their results.

-Considering the impact of malaria on mothers and children, MCHIP recognizes that malaria control is a MNCH issue.
-As such, MCHIP builds programming efforts into and across the MNCH platform of care to ensure pregnant women and young children are protected and receive prompt and correct case management when presenting with signs and symptoms of malaria.
+Considering the impact of malaria on mothers and children, MCHIP recognized that malaria control is a MNCH issue.
+As such, MCHIP built programming efforts into and across the MNCH platform of care to ensure that pregnant women and young children were protected and received prompt and correct case management when presenting with signs and symptoms of malaria.

-How does the MCHIP Malaria Team address scale?
+How did the MCHIP Malaria Team address scale?

-Working across the continuum of care, MCHIP: fosters partnership at national level to update and disseminate national level policies; promotes smart, integrated care at the facility and community levels to realize comprehensive coverage for pregnant women and young children; and works with communities to bridge the link between communities and health facilities for optimal coverage.
+Working across the continuum of care, MCHIP: fostered partnership at national level to update and disseminate national level policies; promoted smart, integrated care at the facility and community levels to realize comprehensive coverage for pregnant women and young children; and worked with communities to bridge the link between communities and health facilities for optimal coverage.

-How does the MCHIP Malaria Team address quality?
+How did the MCHIP Malaria Team address quality?

 For MCP, MCHIP provided technical assistance to ensure the quality of grantee project planning, data collection and reporting to USAID.
 This included phone and email contacts and on-site technical assistance visits, as well as review of draft workplans, reports and data collection materials.